fhajji/sodium-wrapper/README.md

 To run the test suite:
 1. build the whole project first (CMake / Build All),
-2. then copy manually *wrapsodium.dll* in the folder containing the *test\_SOMETHING* exe files,
-3. finally run the whole test suite
+2. the run the whole test suite
    (CMake / Tests / Run sodiumwrapper CTests)

 Failed tests will show up in the Output window.